Shifted HSS solvers for the indefinite Helmholtz equation: Abstract

 \section{Abstract}

-We provide a preconditioning approach for the indefinite Helmholtz equation discretised using finite elements, based upon a Hermitian Skew-Hermitian Splitting (HSS) iteration applied to the shifted operator, and prove that the preconditioner is $k$- and mesh-robust when $\mathcal{O}(k)$ HSS iterations are performed.
-The HSS iterations involve solving a shifted operator that is suitable for approximation by multigrid using standard smoothers and transfer operators, leading to a fully scalable algorithm.
+We provide an iterative solution approach for the indefinite Helmholtz equation discretised using finite elements, based upon a Hermitian Skew-Hermitian Splitting (HSS) iteration applied to the shifted operator, and prove that the iteration is $k$- and mesh-robust when $\mathcal{O}(k)$ HSS iterations are performed.
+The HSS iterations involve solving a shifted operator that is suitable for approximation by multigrid using standard smoothers and transfer operators, and hence we can use $\mathcal{O}(N)$ parallel processors in a high performance computing implementation, where $N$ is the total number of degrees of freedom.
 We argue that the algorithm converges in $\mathcal{O}(k)$ wallclock time when within the range of scalability of the multigrid.
-We provide numerical results verifying our proofs and demonstrating this claim.
-This establishes a scalable $\mathcal{O}(k)$ method using multigrid with entirely standard components.
+We provide numerical results in both 2D and 3D verifying our proofs and demonstrating this claim, establishing a method that can make use of large scale high performance computing systems.

 \begin{MSCcodes} 65F08, 65N30, 65Y05, 35J05 \end{MSCcodes}